PluresHiemes/Hermod/README.md

 Create a chat application that sends encrypted message through ping(ICMP) that runs on the terminal using Elliptic Curve Encryption

-The Chat application will do the following:
+The chat application will do the following:

 Send encryted messages
 Recieve and decrypt messages